chrismojekwu/react-smartmultiparts/README.md

 ## Styling:

 ### Logo -
-You can provide a "logo" props using a path to an image of your choice.
+You can provide a "logo" prop using a path to an image of your choice.
-That element can be styles using the "form-logo-img" class selector.
+That element can be styled using the "form-logo-img" class selector.

 You can style the various aspects of the form using CSS Class selectors.